 Acquaints students with microorganisms and their activities.
 Topics include microbial cell structure and function, metabolism, microbial genetics, and the role of microorganisms in disease, immunity, and other applied areas.
 Gateway to upper-division courses in biomedical sciences.
-Prerequisite: minimum grade of 1.5 in TESC 140 or T BIOL 140; minimum grade of 1.7 in TESC 161 or T CHEM 162.
-Cannot be taken for credit if credit received in TBIOMD 301.
+Cannot be taken for credit if credit received for TBIOMD 301.
+Prerequisite: a minimum grade of 1.5 in either TESC 140 or T BIOL 140;

+and a minimum grade of 1.7 in either TESC 161 or T CHEM 162.